Koegas atrocities: The murder (1878)

 The actual atrocities were inflicted in the Northern Cape, at Luisdraai near Koegas (roughly within the modern Siyathemba Local Municipality).
-In October 1878, a group of Korana and San rebels were savagely attacked by a military patrol and 46 of them were killed.
-It later arose that they were killed in cold blood, after having been disarmed and taken prisoner, and among the 46 were 11 women and children.
+In October 1878, a group of Korana and San indigenous people were savagely attacked by a 'military patrol' and 46 were killed.
+It later came to light that the indigenous people were killed in cold blood, after being disarmed and taken prisoner, eleven of the slain were women and children.
 The perpetrators were mounted militia, consisting of several white and Griqua farmers.

 The trial for the Koegas murders (1879)

-The trial of five members of the military patrol, for willful murder, took place the following year at the circuit court in Victoria West.
+The trial of five members of the military patrol, for wilful murder, took place the following year at the circuit court in Victoria West.
 The trial took place in a deeply conservative town, where many of the commandos had initially been raised.
-Therefore in September 1879, in spite of enormous evidence, the jury found all four of the white militiamen to be not-guilty, and only Zoutaar, the black militiaman, to be guilty (and then only of "assault").
+Therefore, in September 1879, in spite of enormous evidence, the jury found all four of the white militiamen to be not-guilty, and only Zoutaar, the black militiaman, to be guilty (and then only of "assault").
 The verdict was received with cheers from the local townsfolk, however an immediate uproar resulted across the Cape Colony as the trial was roundly accused of being a massive miscarriage of justice.
-The Judge himself (Justice Dwyer) angrily wrote to the powerful Cape Town MP and newspaper proprietor Saul Solomon, asking him to take up and publicise the matter.
+The judge himself (Justice Dwyer) angrily wrote to the powerful Cape Town MP and newspaper proprietor Saul Solomon, asking him to take up and publicise the matter.

 Liberal reaction (1879)

 It was widely believed that a racist jury had acquitted the accused simply because they were predominantly white.
 Indignation focused on the Cape's Attorney General (and Minister of Justice) Thomas Upington, for allowing the trial to take place in a racist and hostile environment.
 Present at the time, he had in fact been officially warned about the strong partisan feeling of the town and its local jury, before the verdict, but had refused to move the trial.

 From early October 1879, a campaign began in Cape Town, led by Saul Solomon and Francis Joseph Dormer of the Cape Argus, soon joined by Francis Statham and Patrick McLoughlin of the Cape Post.
-Other vocal leaders of the campaign were the MP John X. Merriman and Rev D. P. Faure - who had even been present at the original trial, though just as an interpreter.
+Other vocal leaders of the campaign were the MP John X. Merriman and Rev David P. Faure—who had even been present at the original trial, though just as an interpreter.

 The campaign accused the Attorney General and his colleagues of allowing white juries to acquit whites who had killed blacks.
 Its leaders called for the Attorney General's resignation and for an all-round condemnation of the verdict.
 The campaign dominated the newspapers of the Cape, for the duration of this period, and deeply divided the country between liberal and reactionary.